KennthShang/PhaGCN2.0/README.md

 Update Log (August 29, 2024)
 * Our database has now been updated based on the latest [ICTV classification tables](https://ictv.global/vmr/current?fid=15873#block-teamplus-page-title). (**Special note**: The new ICTV classification database is nearly **5000** more than the previous version.
 This caused the program to run nearly **twice** as slowly as before.
 We are trying to optimize the basic algorithm to improve the classification speed. )
 * The output file path parameter has been added. `--outpath` is the output file path of your result.
-*  The classification results now include the full path of the classification information (notice: not all viruses have a complete taxonomic path, all classification paths strictly match the classification criteria of ICTV).
+*  The classification results now include the full path of the classification information (notice: not all viruses have a complete taxonomic path, all classification paths strictly match the classification criteria of ICTV. r:Realm, sr:Subrealm, k:Kingdom, sk:Subkingdom, p:Phylum, sp:Subphylum, c:Class, sc:Subclass, o:Order, so:Suborder, f:Family, sf:Subfamily ,g:Genus).

 # PhaGCN2.2 newly update
 To better show the results of the network result, we can now export the total network file **final_network.ntw**.